Abheelash-Mishra/Social_Media_App/README.md

 # Social_Media_App
-Made using Django, with "allauth" and "crispy forms" modules
+Made using Django, with "allauth" and crispy-forms modules (With Bootstrap 5)

 ### Warning: There is still an issue where after you signup with your account, Render throws a "ConnectionRefused" error despite the account being created.
 The work-around for it as of now is the click on the host link again after you sign up to log into your profile.